 - Interior – Photos that showcase the interior setups of your business.

 4 – Business website – Now is the time to create a business website if you haven’t already done so.
-While there are benefits from using the free Google website builder that’s already integrated in the GMB account, I would recommend to go with self-hosted WordPress for better optimization.
+While there are benefits from using the free Google website builder that’s already integrated with the GMB account, I would recommend going with self-hosted WordPress for better optimization.

-The latter platform is more fine-tuned with the changes of SEO so it will definitely offer more advantages with the current marketing trends.
+The latter platform is more fine-tuned with the changes in SEO so it will offer more advantages with the current marketing trends.
 If you like to give WordPress a try, simply create a free business website using the plugin below.

-5 – Customer reviews – Technically, this column is fill out by customers, not you.
+5 – Customer reviews – Technically, this column is filled out by customers, not you.
 After verification, you can encourage pre-existing customers to post positive reviews about your business on the listing.
 The better the reviews, the more exposure you’ll get with new people who have yet to experience with your products or services.
-In addition, you can also reply to reviews to foster better communication and engagement with the online audience.
+Besides, you can also reply to reviews to foster better communication and engagement with the online audience.

 Proof that Google Listing Works